textileio/papers/draft.md

 applications states, including queriable materialized views, and custom CRDTs.

-In essence, Threads are topic-based collections of single-writer logs.
+A *Thread* is topic-based collection of single-writer logs.
 Taken together, these logs represent the current "state" of an object or dataset.
-The basic units of Threads --- Logs and Events --- provide a framework for developers to create, store, and transmit data in a P2P distributed network.
+The basic units of a Thread --- Logs and Records --- provide a framework for developers to create, store, and transmit data in a P2P distributed network.
 By structuring the underlying architecture in specific ways, this framework can be deployed to solve many of the problems discussed above.

+Threads vs Thread
+: In short, *Threads* (plural) encompases the whole system, including log orchestration and data stores built on those logs, whereas a *Thread* (sigular) is or more logs grouped together by a topic or ID.

-Event Logs
+Record Logs
 ----------

 In multi-writer systems, conflicts arise as disparate peers end up producing disconnected state changes, or changes that end up out of sync.
 In order to proceed, there must be some way to deal with these conflicts.
-In some cases (e.g, `ipfs-log` [@markroberthendersonOrbitDBFieldManual2019]), a Merkle-Clock can be used to induce ordering.
-Like all solutions based on logical clocks, this approach cannot achieve a total order of events without implementing a data-layer conflict resolution strategy
+In some cases (e.g, `ipfs-log` [@markroberthendersonOrbitDBFieldManual2019]), a Merkle-clock can be used to induce ordering.
+Like all solutions based on logical clocks, this approach cannot achieve a total order of updates without implementing a data-layer conflict resolution strategy
 [@sanjuanMerkleCRDTs2019]:

 > A total order can be useful ...and could be obtained, for example, by